What you need to know right now about the 2018 midterm elections

 Races to watch: West Virginia US Senate

-November outlook: Democrat Joe Manchin will face a tough re-election fight for this Senate seat.
+Democrat Joe Manchin will face a tough re-election fight for this Senate seat.
 Trump beat Clinton by over 40 points here.
-Manchin -- a former two-term governor -- hopes his moderate views and history with the state will put him over the top, as his state trends further right.
+Manchin -- a former two-term governor -- hopes his moderate views and history with the state

+will put him over the top, as his state trends further right.
 The GOP primary is competitive, with Rep. Evan Jenkins battling Attorney General Patrick Morrisey and ex-convict Don Blankenship, former CEO of Massey Energy Co.

 Primary date: Tuesday, May 15

-Note: This post will be updated repeatedly.
-Corrections: Rep. Todd Rokita's last name was initially misspelled.
-A reference to Rep. Jason Lewis' fundraising has been clarified.
-The last name of Zach Scott has been corrected and his job title now reflects that he is no longer sheriff of Franklin County, Ohio.